 The GSC, as a collaboration mechanism, allows interaction and synergy between the private business sector and the government.
 It is envisioned to direct relevant products and services of private providers to targeted requirements of government agencies.
 As such, it stores and disseminates comprehensive information about IT solutions.

 Managing a highly technical ICT project requires even more people to support it to ensure that the infrastructure, applications, and systems being built will not be wasted.
 Support services for iGovPhil include policy development, technical documentation, communications, creative, administration and finance.

 The policy and technical documentation teams are in charge of drafting and ensuring accuracy and quality of legal documents, such as memoranda of agreement, special orders, and contracts, necessary to procure products and services for successful implementation of the projects.

 The communications and creative teams are tasked to produce information, education and communication materials about the services of iGovPhil for the information and awareness of client agencies and other stakeholders.
-They also handle promotion, correspondence and documentation work for the project.
+They also handle promotion, correspondence and documentation work for the Program.

 The administration and finance team manages all events and facilitate preparation and processing of administrative and financial documents.